toddfast/js-template/README.md

 ### data-jst-skip

 The value of the `data-jst-skip` attribute is evaluated as a JavaScript expression.
-If the result is any JavaScript value that evaluates to `true` in a boolean context, then the template processor will not process the subtree under the current node.
+If the result is a truthy JavaScript value, then the template processor will not process the subtree under the current node.
 This instruction is useful for improving the efficiency of an application (to avoid unnecessarily processing deep trees, for example).

 The effect of a `data-jst-skip` that evaluates to `true` is very similar to the result of a `data-jst-if` that evaluates to false.
 In both cases, no processing will be performed on the node's children. `data-jst-skip` will not, however, prevent the current node from being displayed.

+### data-jst-show

+The value of the `data-jst-show` attribute is evaluated as a JavaScript expression.
+If the result is a falsy JavaScript value, the `jQuery.show(false)` method will be called on the node, but processing of child nodes will contine normally.
+Compare to `data-jst-if`, which will prevent further template processing.

+### data-jst-hide

+The value of the `data-jst-show` attribute is evaluated as a JavaScript expression.
+If the result is a truthy JavaScript value, the `jQuery.show(false)` method will be called on the node, but processing of child nodes will contine normally.
+Compare to `data-jst-if`, which will prevent further template processing.

 ### data-jst-include

 As `data-jst-select` does, the `data-jst-include` instruction expands the structure of a template by copying a structure from some other element in the document.

-The value of the `data-jst-include` attribute is a CSS ID selector, for example `#someid`.
+The value of the `data-jst-include` attribute can be one of two possibilities:
+* A CSS ID selector of the template to include, starting with "#"; for example, `data-jst-include="#someid"`.
+* A JavaScript expression that results in a string assumed to be the value of an HTML element ID (without the "#") of the template to include.
+For example, `data-jst-include="'(productType)+'Template'"`.

-If an element with the given id exists in the document, it is cloned and the clone replaces the node with the `data-jst-include` attribute.
+If an element with the given ID exists in the document, it is cloned and the clone replaces the node with the `data-jst-include` attribute.
 Template processing continues on the new element.
 If no element with the given ID exists, the node with the `data-jst-include` attribute is removed.
 No further processing instruction attributes will be evaluated on a node if it has a `data-jst-include` attribute.

 The `data-jst-include` attribute allows for recursion, because a template can be included into itself.
 This feature can be handy when you want to display hierarchically structured data.
 If you have a hierarchically structured table of contents, for example, recursive `data-jst-include` statements allow you represent the arbitrarily complex hierarchy with a simple template: